Hermes: A Multi-Scale Spatial-Temporal Hypergraph Network for Stock Time Series Forecasting: Introduction

 \section{Introduction}

-Time series data, which organizes information chronologically by timestamps~\citep{wu2025k2vae,qiu2025dag,liu2025calf,hu2025adaptive,dai2024ddn,sun2025hierarchical}, has become increasingly prevalent with ongoing digitalization in various fields~\citep{qiu2025duet,wu2024catch,liu2024timebridge,sun2025ppgf}.
-Among them, stock time series are a prominent example.
-A prominent example is stock time series data, which typically comprises records from multiple stocks, each containing key financial indicators such as opening prices, closing prices, and more~\citep{StockMixer,li2024master}.
-Stock time series forecasting~(STSF) is important in financial applications, providing crucial decision-making support for investors, regulatory institutions, and analysts, helping them make data-driven decisions in complex and ever-changing market environments~\citep{rather2017stock,faloutsos2018forecasting,jacob1999fintime,zhang2014getting,zheng2023relational}.
+Stock time series are typically composed of data from multiple stocks, each of which includes multiple key indicators such as stock opening prices, closing prices, etc.~\cite{StockMixer,li2024master}.
+Stock time series forecasting~(STSF) is important in financial applications, providing crucial decision-making support for investors, regulatory institutions, and analysts, helping them make data-driven decisions in complex and ever-changing market environments~\cite{rather2017stock,faloutsos2018forecasting,jacob1999fintime,zheng2023relational}.

-Most existing studies treat stocks in stock time series independently, thus disregarding the interconnected nature of market dynamics and contradicting the intrinsic interdependencies observed in real-world financial systems~\citep{diebold2014network}.
-In reality, stocks are often interrelated, and there are rich signals in the relationships between them~\citep{nobi2014effects}.
+Most existing studies treat stocks in stock time series independently, thus disregarding the interconnected nature of market dynamics and contradicting the intrinsic interdependencies observed in real-world financial systems~\cite{diebold2014network}.
+In reality, stocks are often interrelated, and there are rich signals in the relationships between them~\cite{nobi2014effects}.
 For example, with the breakthroughs of Artificial Intelligence technology, companies like Apple, Microsoft, and Alphabet that actively invest and innovate in this domain are expected to lead in the market due to their technological advantages.
-It is one of the important factors for their stock prices to show a steady upward trend in the overall stock market\footnote{ {\url{www.morningstar.co.uk/uk/news/258865/tech-and-communication-stocks-drove-us-market-gains-in-2024.aspx}}}---see Figure~\ref{Intra-industry correlation.}.
-At the same time, the soaring power demand, driven by electrification, decarbonization, and the advent of artificial intelligence, led to a concurrent rise in the stock prices of companies in the energy sector\footnote{{ \url{https://finance.yahoo.com/news/american-electric-power-aep-among-121752028.html?} }}---see Figure~\ref{Intra-industry correlation.}.
+It is one of the important factors for their stock prices to show a steady upward trend in the overall stock market\footnote{ \nolinkurl{www.morningstar.co.uk/uk/news/258865/tech-and-communication-stocks-drove-us-market-gains-in-2024.aspx}} ---see Figure~\ref{Intra-industry correlation.}.
+At the same time, the soaring power demand, driven by electrification, decarbonization, and the advent of artificial intelligence, led to a concurrent rise in the stock prices of companies in the energy sector\footnote{{ \nolinkurl{https://finance.yahoo.com/news/american-electric-power-aep-among-121752028.html?} }}---see Figure~\ref{Intra-industry correlation.}.
 Such industry correlations have gradually attracted more attention.
 Especially within the same industry, different stocks often exhibit correlations, reflecting the common economic environment, market fluctuations, policy changes, and other factors that impact the stocks.

 Hypergraphs can connect multiple graph nodes (representing, e.g., stocks) through hyperedges.
 By connecting stocks within the same industry by hyperedges to construct a hypergraph network, it is possible to capture more comprehensively the interrelationships and dynamics among stocks within an industry.
 However, existing hypergraph-based STSF methods that consider industry correlations still have the following challenges.